rainedAllNight/Rain/README.md

 You will see these files later

-* source.json:  The json that you want to decode
+* source.json:  the json that you want to decode
 * rain.yaml: the configuration file of the command unit (use command-line arguments first)
 * xxx.swift: the  result model